Guidelines Missouri Work Assistance (MWA) case managers consider when discussing good cause with participants are:

 - Sending the sanction code to the MWA service provider via the nightly batch

 - FAMIS generates a Claimant Action Notice (FA-150) after the Adverse Action (FA-510) expires.

 - No action is necessary by the ES unless:

 - The TA participant contacts FSD staff to comply with work requirements while the adverse action is pending.
 Advise the individual of the proposed sanction and specific reason for the action with the Adverse Action Notice (FA-510) and refer the individual to the MWA case manager.

 - The participant contests the proposed sanction through the fair hearings process.
 Refer to the General Manual Chapter X, Section III for information regarding fair hearings.
-If a hearing is requested during the pending adverse action, FSD staff MUST take action to put the adverse action on hold (refer to the FAMIS user guide Changing an Adverse Action Status) and contact MWA staff to obtain evidence to submit to the hearing officer.
+If a hearing is requested during the pending adverse action, FSD staff MUST take action to put the adverse action on hold (refer to the Changing an Adverse Action Status user guide) and contact MWA staff to obtain evidence to submit to the hearing officer.
 When the hearing is scheduled notify MWA staff of the date, time, and location of the hearing so they can participate in the hearing.

 - A reminder is generated to the eligibility specialist for the active Food Stamp case.

 NOTE: The Temporary Assistance grant is not reduced if an exempt individual volunteers and then fails to participate without good cause.
-(Refer to Section 0255.015.00 Volunteers, for more information regarding Volunteers and Work Requirement.)
+Refer to 0255.015.00 Volunteers for more information regarding Volunteers and Work Requirement.